Diwakar003/ATM/README.md

 # ATM Machine
 ___________________________________________________________________________
-## This is a ATM machine project developed by Diwakar.The project based on ATM machine.
+## This is a ATM machine project developed by [Diwakar].The project based on ATM machine.